Reading: Skimming & Scanning

 - C. Kampot must balance economic growth with environmental and cultural protection to ensure a successful future.

-Answer: C. This sentence captures the entire argument, including both the positive and negative points that need to be balanced.
-Sentences A and B are supporting ideas, not the main thesis.
+→ Answer: C. This sentence captures the entire argument, including both the positive and negative points that need to be balanced.
+A and B are supporting ideas, not the main thesis.

-The main claim or central point that an author is trying to prove in an essay or article. ↩ back to text -
+- Argument / Thesis The main claim or central point that an author is trying to prove in an essay or article.

-The specific sentence (often in the introduction) that clearly states the author's main argument. ↩ back to text -
+- Thesis Statement The specific sentence (often in the introduction) that clearly states the author's main argument.

-The act of protecting something important, like heritage or nature, from being damaged or destroyed. ↩ back to text
+- Preservation The act of protecting something important, like heritage or nature, from being damaged.

 Analyze a Real Article!

-- In your notebook, write down what you believe is the author's main argument or thesis statement.
+- In your notebook, write down what you believe is the author's main thesis statement.

 - List the main point of at least two of the body paragraphs.